Have your say

 - All saltwater recreational fishing in Tasmania.

-- Marine and estuarine fishing connections to freshwater fishing where there are collaborative opportunities with the Inland Fisheries Service.
+- Marine connections to freshwater fishing where there are collaborative opportunities with the Inland Fisheries Service.

 - Recreational fishing infrastructure.

 - Ways in which decisions about recreational fishing are made.